Subwaytime/dying-light-mods/README.md

-# Nophase Studio

-### Community Mods
+# Community Mods

 ### Version

-These Mods work with the latest Dying Light Version (1.16) and the Following DLC!
+These Mods work with the latest Dying Light Version (1.16) and the `Following` DLC!

 ### Installation